Amateur Radio License Classes

 The top level license is Amateur Extra (often referred to simply as Extra.)
 It allows full access to all parts of the amateur radio bands.
 This license gives you all available privileges, bands, and power allowed on amateur radio.

-So, where do you start?
-You have to pass the thirty‐five question Technician written exam first.
+So, you've obtained your FRN from the FCC.
+Now you have to pass the thirty‐five question Technician written exam.
 It covers basic FCC rules, frequencies allowed, radio safety, etc. You must score twenty‐six (74%) or better to pass.
 Topics covered by the exam are broadly outlined on this Subelement Guide.
 Some amateur radio clubs and commercial organizations offer Technician license prep courses (often over a weekend).
 There are also many books available to use as study aids.

 Another way of finding exam locations is through Volunteer Examiner Coordinators (VECs).
 VECs are responsible for coorinating ALL amateur radio licensing exams.
 There are currently fourteen VECs recognized by the FCC.
 Some operate regionally (such as the Greater Los Angeles Amateur Radio Group VEC), some nationally (such as American Radio Relay League (ARRL) VEC), and some in between.
 The FCC maintains a list of the VECs.
 Each VEC often provides a list of upcoming exams they are coordinating.